metisova/sturdy-lamp/docs/features/registration-authentication.md

 As an unregistered user,

 When I open the app, I see sign-in page with a link to sign-up page.
+As I click this link, I can see the sign-up form with a link back to the sign-in page.

-I can enter my email and password (which are required), along with first and last name (both optional) into sign-up form to create a new profile.
+I can enter my email and password (which are required), along with first and last name (both optional) into the sign-up form to create a new profile.

 Upon successful registration, I am redirected to the sign-in page.